 I would be remiss if I didn’t mention one of my favorite things about the NET translation: when appropriate, the Greek word doulos is translated ‘slave.’
 To some that may mean little; to me it means a great deal after having read John MacArthur’s book on the subject.

 Back to the very beginning of this post and my mention of Facebook: I read in the NET group I belong to that Christianbook.com has announced several new editions of the NET Bible from Thomas Nelson scheduled for availability in October 2019 — at what look to be reasonable prices.
-If you like Thomas Nelson’s new “comfort print’ font, you will be pleased to see the selection already listed on Christianbook.com.
+If you like Thomas Nelson’s new “comfort print” font, you will be pleased to see the selection already listed on Christianbook.com.
 (It should be noted that I am in no way affiliated with Christianbook.com other than being a regular customer.
-It is very likely that other online and Christian retailers will also carry this new line of NET Bibles, as well).
+Because of the Thomas Nelson name, it is very likely that other online and Christian retailers will also carry this new line of NET Bibles, as well).